 Identifying community hopes and aspirations for the future is a central part of developing the Community Vision and Council Plan/Strategic Plan for local governments.
-In 2021 Planning for Communities was engaged by West Wimmera Shire Council to prepare the Community Vision, Council Plan and Health and Wellbeing.
-This project involved extensive background research and a wide-ranging program of community and stakeholder engagement.
-The project included on-line engagement with over 270 community members completing a survey, listening posts held in 7 communities, community visioning activities involving 179 school students and convening a Community Panel as part of a deliberative process.
-A total of 512 community members were engaged in the process.
+In 2022 Planning for Communities was engaged by Coolamon Shire Council in New South Wales to prepare the Community Vision, Council Strategic Plan and Access and Inclusion Plan.
+This project involved extensive background research and a wide-ranging program of community and stakeholder visioning and engagement.
+The project included on-line engagement with over 120 community members completing a survey, listening posts held in 14 communities, community visioning activities involving 333 school students from 7 schools, interviews with community leaders and health and disability agencies.
+A total of 654 community members were engaged in the process.

 Planning for Communities supported Macedon Ranges Shire Council to implement the WalKyneton codesign process.
 WalKyneton is part of the Healthy Heart of Victoria Initiative focusing upon improving the health and wellbeing of communities in Central Victoria.
 In Macedon Ranges the Campaspe River Walk was identified as a key resource that could help to improve physical activity levels and the overall health of the community.
 Planning for Communities facilitated a co-design process with local community representatives to deliver an infrastructure and an activation outcome for the Campaspe River Walk.
 Key elements of the process were a series of guided workshops, evaluation of the codesign process, and the development of a toolkit to support Council in the future planning and programming of facilities.